bbfrederick/rapidtide/README.rst

 For a number of reasons.

 -  I want people to use it!
-I think if it were easier for people to do time delay analysis, they’d be more likely to do it.
-I don’t have enough time or people in my group to do every experiment that I think would be interesting, so I’m hoping other people will, so I can read their papers and learn interesting things.
+I think if it were easier for people to do time delay analysis, they\'d be more likely to do it.
+I don\'t have enough time or people in my group to do every experiment that I think would be interesting, so I\'m hoping other people will, so I can read their papers and learn interesting things.
--  It’s the right way to do science – I can say lots of things, but if nobody can replicate my results, nobody will believe it (we’ve gotten that a lot, because some of the implications of what we’ve seen in resting state data can be a little uncomfortable).
-We’ve reached a stage in fMRI where getting from data to results involves a huge amount of processing, so part of confirming results involves being able to see how the data were processed.
-If you had to do everything from scratch, you’d never even try to confirm anybody’s results.
+-  It\'s the right way to do science – I can say lots of things, but if nobody can replicate my results, nobody will believe it (we\'ve gotten that a lot, because some of the implications of what we\'ve seen in resting state data can be a little uncomfortable).
+We\'ve reached a stage in fMRI where getting from data to results involves a huge amount of processing, so part of confirming results involves being able to see how the data were processed.
+If you had to do everything from scratch, you\'d never even try to confirm anybody\'s results.
--  In any complicated processing scheme, it’s quite possible (or in my case, likely) to make dumb mistakes, either coding errors or conceptual errors, and I almost certainly have made some (although hopefully the worst ones have been dealt with at this point).
+-  In any complicated processing scheme, it\'s quite possible (or in my case, likely) to make dumb mistakes, either coding errors or conceptual errors, and I almost certainly have made some (although hopefully the worst ones have been dealt with at this point).
 More users and more eyes on the code make it more likely that they will be found.
-As much as I’m queasy about somebody potentially finding a mistake in my code, I’d rather that they did so, so I can fix it[‡].
+As much as I\'m queasy about somebody potentially finding a mistake in my code, I\'d rather that they did so, so I can fix it[‡].
--  It’s giving back to the community.
+-  It\'s giving back to the community.
 I benefit from the generosity of a lot of authors who have made the open source tools I use for work and play, so I figure I can pony up too.